dymurray/apb-blogs/rocketchat-tutorial.md

 apb list
 ```

 Look at the output and check if your APB is listed.
-If it is, that means the OpenShift Ansible Broker knows about your APB and it is part of it's list of bootstrapped APB specs.
+If it is, that means the OpenShift Ansible Broker knows about your APB and it is part of its list of bootstrapped APB specs.
 If it does not show up then try running:
 ```
 apb bootstrap
 ```